How to Calculate Your Cost Per Mile (And Why It Matters)

 Why Cost Per Mile Matters

-Your cost per mile (CPM) is the foundation of every business decision:
+Your CPM is the foundation of every business decision: load acceptance, rate negotiation, and business viability.

 The Cost Per Mile Formula